 Another major change regarding access is that New Jersey would open more dispensaries for medical patients.
 According to the bill, the state would start accepting applications for 40 additional dispensaries and six additional marijuana growers.
 After two years, if the market can not meet demand, the state would issue up to 40 additional dispensary licenses and three additional cultivation licenses.

-Unfortunately, Jake Honig died about 6 weeks ago and the bill is named in his honor – Jake Honig’s Bill.
-According to Downey, “The only thing [Jake] wanted was to make sure that other children, and other people did not have to suffer through the pain” that he endured.
+Unfortunately, Jake Honig died about 6 weeks ago and the bill is named in his honor – the Jake Honig Act.
+According to Downey, “The only thing [Jake] wanted was to make sure that other children and other people did not have to suffer through the pain” that he endured.

 See the full video below